-- name (str) The name of the dataset, as it was registered in the AzureML workspace.
-For output datasets, this will be the name given to the newly created dataset. - datastore (str) The name of the AzureML datastore that holds the dataset.
+- datastore (str) The name of the AzureML datastore that holds the dataset.
 This can be empty if the AzureML workspace has only a single datastore, or if the default datastore should be used. - version (Optional[int]) The version of the dataset that should be used.
 This is only used for input datasets.
-If the version is not specified, the latest version will be used. - use\mounting (Optional[bool]) If True, the dataset will be "mounted", that is, individual files will be read or written on-demand over the network.
+If the version is not specified, the latest version will be used. - use_mounting (Optional[bool]) If True, the dataset will be "mounted", that is, individual files will be read or written on-demand over the network.
 If False, the dataset will be fully downloaded before the job starts, respectively fully uploaded at job end for output datasets.
-Defaults: False (downloading) for datasets that are script inputs, True (mounting) for datasets that are script outputs. - target\folder (str) The folder into which the dataset should be downloaded or mounted.
-If left empty, a random folder on /tmp will be chosen. - local\folder (Optional[Path]) The folder on the local machine at which the dataset is available.
+Defaults: False (downloading) for datasets that are script inputs, True (mounting) for datasets that are script outputs. - target_folder (Union[Path, str, None]) The folder into which the dataset should be downloaded or mounted.
+If left empty, a random folder on /tmp will be chosen. - local_folder (Union[Path, str, None]) The folder on the local machine at which the dataset is available.
 This is used only for runs outside of AzureML.
+If this is empty then the target_folder will be used to mount or download the dataset.

-to_input_dataset(workspace, dataset_index) Creates a configuration for using an AzureML dataset inside of an AzureML run. to_output_dataset(workspace, dataset_index) Creates a configuration to write a script output to an AzureML dataset.
+to_input_dataset(workspace, dataset_index) Creates a configuration for using an AzureML dataset inside of an AzureML run. to_input_dataset_local(workspace) Return a local path to the dataset when outside of an AzureML run. to_output_dataset(workspace, dataset_index) Creates a configuration to write a script output to an AzureML dataset.